MKA-Nigeria/Yoruba_Quran/README.md

 - Index files in a database and use it for checks instead
 - Bookmarks
 - Filter chapter list by name
+- Add Screenshots and Google play link to readme

 ### Screenshots